Skip to Content

 High Roller Observation Wheel: Anchoring the LINQ Promenade, the High Roller Observation Wheel offers guests stunning views of the Las Vegas Strip both day and night.

-I’d suggest upgrading to the “Happy Half Hour” package which provides an open bar over the duration of the ride for an extra few bucks.
-I’ve always gotten my money’s worth.
+I suggest upgrading to the “Happy Half Hour” package, which provides an open bar over the duration of the ride for an extra few bucks.
+I’ve done it multiple times and have always gotten my money’s worth.

 Ziplines above the Linq Promenade